Coupled dimerized alternating-bond quantum spin chains in the distorted honeycomb-lattice magnet Cu$_5$SbO$_6$: Results and Discussion

 which give $2J_1 = E_1 + E_2$ and $|J_2| = |J_4| + (E_2 - E_1)$.
 Using $E_1 = 15.0(1)$ meV and $E_2 = 18.0(2)$ meV, we can identify $J_1 = 16.5(1)$ meV and $|J_2| = |J_4| + 3.0$ meV.
-Fig. \ref{amr}(d) shows DOS of the $J_1$-$J_2$-$J_4$ model calculated with four different values of $|J_4|$.
-With these coupling parameters the DOS correctly reproduces peaks at 15 meV and 18 meV.
-Moreover, in contrast to the previous model, as $J_4$ increases, tails in DOS develop at both higher and lower energy which resembles the pattern observed in the INS spectrum.
+Figure \ref{amr}(d) shows DOS of the $J_1$-$J_2$-$J_4$ model calculated with four different values of $|J_4|$.
+With these coupling parameters the DOS correctly reproduces peaks at 15 and 18 meV.
+Moreover, in contrast to the previous model, as $J_4$ increases, tails in DOS develop at both higher and lower energy, which resembles the pattern observed in the INS spectrum.
 Based on the INS data, one can obtain an estimate of $|J_4| \approx 3$ meV, and, thus, $|J_2| \approx 6$ meV.
-It is worth noting that in the presence of stacking faults, although the magnitude of $J_4$ might be unchanged as the path responsible for the coupling still involves the same ions and geometry, the dimer connectivity is different and the $J_1$-$J_2$-$J_4$ model might be inapplicable.
-However, based on the XRD result shown in Fig. \ref{xray}(b), the amount of stacking faults in our sample employed to perform INS experiment, if any, is minimal.
+It is essential to note that in the presence of stacking faults, although the magnitude of $J_4$ might be unchanged as the path responsible for the coupling still involves the same ions and geometry, the dimer connectivity is different and the $J_1$-$J_2$-$J_4$ model might be inapplicable.